-●Medicare+Choice
+{Insert Plan specific information as to whether claim filing will be necessary.
+For example, Please note, if your Plan physician does not participate in Medicare, you will have to file a claim with Medicare

-If you are eligible for Medicare, you may choose to enroll in a Medicare+Choice plan.
-To learn more about enrolling in a Medicare+Choice plan, contact Medicare at 1-800-MEDICARE (1-800-633-4227) or at www.medicare.gov.
-If you enroll in a Medicare+Choice plan, the following options are available to you:

-This Plan and another Plan's Medicare+Choice plan: You may enroll in another plan's Medicare+Choice plan and also remain enrolled in our FEHB plan.
+•Medicare+Choice If you are eligible for Medicare, you may choose to enroll in a Medicare+Choice plan.
+To learn more about enrolling in a Medicare+Choice plan, contact Medicare at 1-800-MEDICARE (1-80 633-4227) or at www.medicare.gov .
+If you enroll in a Medicare+Cho plan, the following options are available to you: This Plan and our Medicare+Choice plan: You may enroll in our Medicare+Choice plan and also remain enrolled in our FEHB plan.
+It this case, we do/do not waive any of our copayments, coinsurance, or deductibles for your FEHB coverage. {{ HMO-Add only if you have o tailor waiver text } This Plan and another Plan's Medicare+Choice plan: You may enroll in another plan's Medicare+Choice plan and also remain enrolled in our FEHB plan.
 We will still provide benefits when your Medicare+Choice plan is primary, but we will not waive any of our copayments, coinsurance, or deductibles. [[Last sentence plan specific; for instance, could be: We will waive these deductibles or coinsurance if you receive services from providers who do not participate in the Medicare+Choice plan: {list}.]]
 Suspended FEHB coverage and a Medicare+Choice plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage and enroll in a Medicare+Choice plan.
 For information on suspending your FEHB enrollment, contact your retirement office.
-If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare+Choice service area.
+If you later want to re- enroll in the FEHB Program, generally you may do so only at the next open season unless you involuntarily lose coverage or move out of the Medicare+Choice service area. • Enrollment in Medicare Part B Note: If you choose not to enroll in Medicare Part B, you can still be covered under the FEHB Program.
+We cannot require you to enroll in Medicare.
+TRICARE TRICARE is the health care program for members, eligible dependents, and retirees of the military.

-A physician may ask you to sign a private contract agreeing that you can be billed directly for service ordinarily covered by Original Medicare.
-Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
-We will still limit our payment to the amount we would have paid after Original Medicare's payment.

-Note: We cannot require you to enroll in Medicare.
-If you choose not to enroll in Medicare Part B, you can still be covered under the FEHB Program.

-TRICARE is the health care program for members, eligible dependents, and retirees of the military.
 TRICARE includes the CHAMPUS program.
 If both TRICARE and this Plan cover you, we pay first.
 See your TRICARE Health Benefits Advisor if you have questions about TRICARE coverage.

-We do not cover services that:

-- you need because of a workplace-related disease or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or - OWCP or a similar agency pays for through a third party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.
+Workers' Compensation We do not cover services that: • you need because of a workplace-related disease or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or • OWCP or a similar agency pays for through a third party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.
 Once OWCP or similar agency pays its maximum benefits for your treatment, we will cover your benefits.

-When you have this Plan and Medicaid, we pay first.
+Medicaid When you have this Plan and Medicaid, we pay first.

-•Private Contract

-•Enrollment in Medicare Part B

-TRICARE

-Medicaid

-Workers' Compensation

-are responsible for your care
+When other Government agencies are responsible for your care